Hampshire County man admits to firearms charge

 U.S. Attorney's Office, Northern District of West Virginia

-MARTINSBURG, WEST VIRGINIA – An Augusta, West Virginia man pled guilty today to a firearms charge, Acting United States Attorney Betsy Steinfeld Jividen announced.
+MARTINSBURG, WEST VIRGINIA – Grover Allen White, of Romney, West Virginia, has admitted to a firearms charge, United States Attorney Bill Powell announced.

-Slonaker faces up to 10 years incarceration and a fine of up to $250,000.
-Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendants.
+White faces up to 10 years incarceration and a fine of up to $250,000.
+Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Lara K. Omps-Botteicher prosecuted the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives, West Virginia Probation, and West Virginia State Police investigated.
+Assistant U.S. Attorney Lara K. Omps-Botteicher is prosecuting the case on behalf of the government.
+The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives.